CommonsDev/glutton/README.md

 Run (development)
 -----------------

-In the glutton folder, launch: `api_hour -ac glutton:Container`
+From the repository, in the glutton folder (NOT the toplevel one), launch: `api_hour -ac glutton:Container`

 Author: Guillaume Libersat <glibersat@sigill.org>